ConnectedSystems/Streamfall.jl/docs/src/primer.md

 - Unit of measure itself is optionally included in square brackets (`[]`)
 - In-file comments are indicated with a hash (`#`)

+Data that may be optionally provided include:

+- `inflow` : specifying the incoming volume of water (when running the model for a specific node)
+- `extractions` : additional extractions from the stream
+- `exchange` : additional forcing for groundwater interactions.

+These may be provided as a Dictionary of arrays with the node name as the key.

 More details may be found in the [Input data format](@ref) page.

 ### Climate data

-Climate data is treated as a special case of data.
+Climate data is treated as a special case of the above and is required for a scenario to run.
 Currently the expectation is that two phenomena are provided for each node (one of which is rainfall).

 In this example case, precipitation and evaporation are provided (marked by identifiers `_rain` and `_evap` respectively).
 Below is an example for a two-node system.